superfluid-finance/protocol-monorepo/packages/hot-fuzz/README.md

 1. Download the latest echidna binary from: https://github.com/crytic/echidna

 > :warning: Temporary Workaround needed
-> The hot-fuzz currently needs a fix in echidna to support contract deployment to specific address.
 >
+> Hot fuzz currently needs a fix in echidna to support contract deployment to specific address.
+>
 > The fix can be found at https://github.com/crytic/echidna/pull/758.
 >
-> To download, open the link above -> click "Checks" tab -> click "CI" -> Download an artifact suitable for your
+> To download, open the link above -> click "Checks" tab -> click "CI" -> Download the artifact
-> operating system.
+> for your perating system.

 2. Add `@superfluid-finance/hot-fuzz` to your project `devDependencies`.